Fishbone: Original lineup reforms and disbands again (2016–present)

 On May 26, 2023, Fishbone released a self-titled EP, including one song in collaboration with NOFX.
-In January 2024, Steward left the band for a second time.
-On April 25, 2024, Fishbone made a vague post on Facebook, indicating a major lineup change for their upcoming live dates.
+In January 2024, Steward left the band for the second time.
+On April 25, 2024, Fishbone made a vague post on Facebook indicating a major lineup change for their upcoming live dates.
 The following day, Dowd revealed that Fisher and Kibby had left the band due to disagreements over songwriting and recording schedules.
 Dowd and Moore vowed to continue, alongside new musicians to be announced, as Fishbone.
 This left Moore as the only member who has been with Fishbone throughout its entire history; Dowd was also a founding member but with a lengthy hiatus before rejoining.
 New members Aroyn Day, Hassan Hurd, and JS Williams were added.
 Guitarist Mark Phillips left the band four months later, and was replaced by Tracey "Spacey T" Singleton who had previously left the band in 2003.

-In October 2024, the new lineup released the single "Racist Piece of Shit", denouncing Donald Trump.On April 25, 2025, the group released the single "Last Call in America" which features George Clinton.
+In October 2024, the new lineup released the single "Racist Piece of Shit", denouncing Donald Trump.
+On April 25, 2025, the group released the single "Last Call in America" which features George Clinton.
 Both this song and "Racist Piece of Shit" are featured on the band's studio album Stockholm Syndrome which was released on June 27, 2025 and is the band's first new studio album since 2006's Still Stuck in Your Throat.
-"Suckered by Sabotage" was released as the 3rd single from the album.
+"Suckered by Sabotage" was released as the third single from the album.